reecesavage/nova-ext-honeypot/README.md

 Installation is now complete!

+## Usage

+- Navigate to your Admin Control Panel
+- Choose Anti Spam Questions under Manage Extensions
+- Add, Remove, or Edit Quesions.
+- Answers are NOT case Sensitive, but remember to add all acceptable answers:
+* Starship, USS Starship U.S.S.
+Starship
+* Seventeen, 17

 ### Manual Setup - If not using the method above.

 - Add the following function in your `applications/controllers/main.php` file to overwrite `contact` and `join` functions.
 This will allow the email subject to include Post numbers before the Post title.